-During the marina unight the Turks worked fairly

-constantly in their forward trench on the NEK.
+During the night the Turks worked fairly constantly in their forward trench on the NEK.

 The enemy has put up a completely new bomb screen in his forward trench.
 His former screen had been destroyed by our bombs and rifle fire.
-We have already broken part of the wood frame work by rifle fire and our bombs have made several holes in the wire netting.
+We have already broken part of the wood frame of the new screen by rifle fire and our bombs have made several holes in the wire netting.